 - Strawberry: For the jam fresh or frozen strawberry work perfectly fine, for the decoration use some fresh strawberries if available in your country

 That is it!
-Victoria Sponge cake is super easy, no need to use tons of complicated ingredients or technique.
+Victoria Sponge cake is super easy, no need to use tons of complicated ingredients or techniques.

 8 tips regarding the technique of baking Victoria Sponge cake